 While on the College campus, commuter (day) students are subject to all College regulations.
 Full-time day students are granted admission to all public programs on the same basis as boarding students.
-No day student is to visit in the room of a residence hall without permission from the appropriate supervisor.

 Marriage During Academic Session

 The College encourages wholesome courtship; perhaps no marriages are happier than those growing out of long and close associations in college life.
 It seems unfair to both the College and parents for young people to marry without the approval of their parents and the knowledge of the College.
 Any boarding student desiring to marry while enrolled in Florida College must secure approval of his or her parents or guardian and give prior notification to the President of the College.
 All married students must have their companions in Tampa with them to be enrolled in Florida College.